idlewan/vertigo-tabs/README.md

   please jump in.
 - Drag and drop files (from the desktop or file manager) onto the sidebar.
   Pull requests welcome :)
-- Scroll current tab into view when window is resized

 ## To Not Do (yet)
 - Hide the original horizontal tab bar by default.
 Waiting on